An Introduction to Social Media Photography

 First, we should point out that it’s no longer necessary to invest in a top-end camera to take a fantastic photo.
 If you would like to take the plunge, PC World has a good overall list of the top 10 digital cameras, while Borrow Lenses has the best 12 for beginners.

-When setting up your photo, be sure to use the rule of thirds.
-Your camera likely has an option to display a tic-tac-toe-like grid on its screen; use it.
+When setting up your photo, use the rule of thirds.
+Your camera likely has an option to display a tic-tac-toe-like grid on its screen—use it.
 Rather than placing your subject in the center of the shot, focus on one of the four places the lines intersect.

-If it seems you might need to zoom to place your subject correctly, resist—on most phones, zooming in still results in a blurry photo.
+If it seems you might need to zoom to place your subject correctly, resist—on most phones, zooming in will result in a blurry photo.
 Instead, move closer, or crop your photo during editing.

 Cellphone cameras still aren’t great in low lighting, either, and using a built-in flash won’t provide the results you’re hoping for.
 If possible, take your shoot outside.